stefanbc/stefanbc/README.md

 ### Hi there 👋

 I'm currently working for, Sibiu based, Ropardo, as a senior frontend developer.
-I previously worked for Romania based Smart Bill, where I helped in building their invoicing platform and San Francisco based, Koding Inc., where I helped develop their cloud development environment and developer community as a front-end developer and community lead.
+I previously worked for Romania based Smart Bill, where I helped in building their invoicing platform and San Francisco based, Koding Inc., where I helped develop their cloud development environment and developer community as a frontend developer and community lead.

 I'm an active promoter of the open source movement, always developing new and exciting projects.